mertaydin/Screenshot-Capturer-With-FFmpeg/README.md

 **This program is actually for capturing screenshots from any video you selected.**

-And has 4 modes for getting screenshots, these are;
+And have 4 modes for getting screenshots, these are;

 **Capture only odd seconds**
 **Capture only even seconds**